 Rubber products are also used to protect instruments from the elements and to help seat and protect electronic devices within instrument panels.
 Why would a high-tech ride like Santa’s sleigh lack these specially designed and custom- fabricated components?
 From bulb trim seals to edge trim, and from weather stripping to window channels, it’s easy to see a role for rubber in Santa’s sleigh.

 From all of us at Elasto Proxy, we wish you a very Merry Christmas and a peaceful and prosperous New Year!
-Please note that our offices close at noon on December 24.
-Regular business operations resume on Monday, January 6.
+Please note that our offices are closed from December 21, 2023 to January 2, 2024.